aayushtirole/Sinox-Media-Website/docs/prd.md

 - Consistent visual style across all media
 - Optimized for fast loading and smooth animations
 - Enhanced with interactive liquid blob mask reveal effects
+- Brand logos for carousel (grayscale with hover color reveal)

 ---